History of the tank: World War II

 The third generation included many different variants, but the most important designs were the Panther (Panzer V) and Tiger (Panzer VI) tanks.
 Unfortunately for the Germans, lack of resources combined with emphasis on protection and firepower and a penchant for overly complex design philosophies in nearly every part of an armoured fighting vehicle's design compromised the production numbers.
 However, an assault gun casemate-hulled development of the Panzer III, the Sturmgeschütz III, would turn out to be Germany's most-produced armoured fighting vehicle of any type during the war, at just over 9,300 examples, a popular design which could also be very effectively tasked to perform the duties of a dedicated anti-tank vehicle.

-The alternative to constant changes in tank design was to standardize a few basic designs and mass-produce them even though technology had advanced to new improvements.
-This was the solution of Germany's principal opponents.
-The Soviet T-34, for example, was an excellent basic design that survived the war with only one major change in armament, 76.2-mm to 85-mm main gun.

-The United States had even more reason to standardize and mass-produce than did the Soviet Union.
-By concentrating on mechanical reliability, the US was able to produce vehicles that operated longer with fewer repair parts.
-To ensure that American tanks were compatible with American bridging equipment, the War Department restricted tank width and maximum weight to thirty tons.
-The army relaxed these requirements only in late 1944.

-When Germany invaded western Europe in 1940, the US Army had only 28 new tanks – 18 medium and 10 light – and these were soon to become obsolete, along with some 900 older models on hand.
+When Germany invaded western Europe in 1940, the US Army had only 28 new tanks—18 medium and 10 light—and these were soon to become obsolete, along with some 900 older models on hand.
 The Army had no heavy tanks and no immediate plans for any.
 Even more serious than the shortage of tanks was industry's lack of experience in tank manufacture and limited production facilities.
 Furthermore, the United States was committed to helping supply its allies.
 By 1942 American tank production had soared to just under 25,000, almost doubling the combined British and German output for that year.
 And in 1943, the peak tank production year, the total was 29,497.
 All in all, from 1940 through 1945, US tank production totaled 88,410.